State Wildlife Action Plan (SWAP)

 An Approach to Conserve At-Risk Fish and Wildlife Species

 A wildlife action plan serves as a state's guiding document for managing and conserving species and habitats before they become too rare or costly to restore.
-Congress charged states and territories to develop a state wildlife action plan (SWAP) in 2002.
-Collectively, they form a nationwide strategy to prevent wildlife from becoming endangered.
-Details on New York's wildlife action plan and more is available on this page.
+Congress charged states and territories to develop a State Wildlife Action Plan (SWAP) in 2002.
+Collectively, these plans assess the health of a state's wildlife and habitats, identify the problems they face and outline the actions that are needed to conserve them over the long term.
+Details on New York's wildlife action plan and more are available on this page.

 New York's Wildlife Action Plan